 A power-tripper wins because she hits you at your weakest spot.
 For Maria, the education and care of her children are far more important than fighting for her rights.

-And observe also that a power-tripper is never alone.
+And observe also that a power tripper is never alone.
 Some people applaud her actions.
 They believe that being on her side will benefit them and make them safe.

-If only we all dare to do what is right, there will be no power-trippers.
+If only we all dare to do what is right, there will be no power trippers.
 But we don’t have the same ounces of courage.

 Let us not blame the victims of power trippers.
 They have reasons.
-What they need are our empathy and support.
+What they need is our empathy and support.
 Blaming people won’t change anything.
 We have to find ways, even in small ways, to make change happen.

 P.S.
 I encourage you to consider bringing to your organization my Exemplary Leadership Masterclass.
 It will help you tremendously in changing the way everyday leaders enable others to act.